Androz2091/k8s-infrastructure/README.md

 Because nothing is ever perfect, here is a list of things that need to be done.
 Sorted by priority.

-* understand why the longhorn backups are not working properly (https://github.com/longhorn/longhorn/issues/6182).
 * setup pgbackrest for critical databases backups.
 * understand why Plex logs are so large.
 * make sure Harbor retention policy is configured properly.